VESTA TODAY

 Libations

-A libation is a liquid offering.
-The decision of whether to make an offering or a libation is a matter of personal choice.
-In antiquity, a libation of olive oil, milk or wine was sprinkled into the sacred fire (again, it is advised that you place the libation in a bowl: this will preserve the wax, which is important for reasons you will read about below).
+In antiquity, a libation of olive oil, milk or wine was sprinkled into the sacred fire in the hearth or in a candle’s flame (again, it is advised that you place the libation in a bowl: this will preserve the wax, which is important for reasons you will read about below).

 Igniting Awareness

-A simple modern ritual involves burning a beeswax candle in a dark, quiet room, while focusing on the amber sun-like glow of the flame and the fragrance of the beeswax.
-Since burning beeswax stimulates the pituitary gland, which in turn enhances intuition, this is a beautiful way to find greater self-awareness, inspiration and well-being.
+A simple ritual involves burning a beeswax candle in a dark, quiet room, while focusing on the sun-like glow of the flame and the fragrance of the beeswax.

-Candle Burn Videos
+All Gods Candle Burn Videos

 We all need to take time for ourselves each day to relax.
 These candle burns - each of which embodies aspects of a Roman god - provide a wonderful focus to help you do that, while also exploring aspects of your own life, from love to finances.
-Click here to learn more and watch these beautiful videos.

 Read a Book